QuangNguyen2910/AutClothingChatbot/README.md

   -dt DTYPE, --dtype DTYPE
                         Data type for model weights -emn EMNAME, --emname EMNAME
-                        The path or name from hugging face of the model.
+                        The path or name from hugging face of the model use to embedd data.
 ```

 Example Command: